 Supplementary pension savings are inherited upon a pensioner’s death according to the rules of the Inheritance Act.

 Who should I contact if I have questions?

 For more information see the website of the Social Insurance Administration (Tryggingastofnun).
-You can also get information by telephone at +354 560 4400.
+You can also get information from a service advisor by telephone at +354 560 4400.